Derv6464/lampCode-usable/README.md

+This is code for a 5th year technology project.
+It is for a UV lamp for santiasation.
+This lamp code dosen't have times

 > Open this page at [https://derv6464.github.io/usablelamp/](https://derv6464.github.io/usablelamp/)

-This lamp code dosen't have times

 ## Use as Extension